-Low-carbon coalition publishes a global standard to measure and report carbon emissions
+New steel coalition promotes a transparent and climate-focused standard to measure and reduce carbon emissions

 About the Global Steel Climate Council